Tata Steel hit by Dutch criminal probe | DW | 02.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Residents living near a massive Tata Steel plant on the Dutch North Sea Coast allege it has caused pollution and health problems.
+Residents living near a massive Tata Steel plant on the Dutch North Sea Coast say it has caused pollution and health problems.

 The probe also targets Harsco Metals Holland, which operates on Tata Steel's premises.